 Chef Rahul conducts fun North Indian and Goan cuisine cooking classes at his kitchen on Palolem's main road, behind Cuba beach bungalow.

 For wellness treatments, Ranjeet Mogu from Himalayan Therapeutic Studio is a renowned physiotherapist with 20 years experience.
 He combines Ayurveda with massage, reflexology, Reiki and energy healing.
 His deep tissue work is outstanding.

 The feature at Palolem is the temporary coco huts, which line the beach from October until May.
 Some are more basic than others, and can come with or without a bathroom.
 This guide to the best Goa beach huts offers some suggestions.

-For something really unique and rejuvenating, don't miss Turiya Villa and Spa.
-This gorgeously renovated Goan villa is less than 10 minutes drive away in Chaudi, and is haven that you'll never want to leave.
+Alternatively, if the thought of staying in a Goan heritage villa appeals, Turiya Villa is the place!
+This gorgeously renovated villa is less than 10 minutes drive away in Chaudi, and is home away from home that you'll never want to leave.

 Where to Party

-Alternatively, head to Leopard Valley on the Palolem-Agonda Road to dance the night away.
-It's south Goa's biggest outdoor dance club.
+Alternatively, go to Leopard Valley on the Palolem-Agonda Road to dance the night away.
+It's South Goa's biggest outdoor dance club.

 Many people wonder whether they should book their accommodation in advance at Palolem, or just turn up and hope they find a beach hut.
 If you're not too fussy about where you stay, it's possible to do the latter.
 However, the good places do fill up quickly during peak season in December and January, so booking ahead can be wise.
 Make sure you bring a flashlight and mosquito repellent.
 A sweater can also come in handy during the cooler months.